hteeter13/TeeterCustomerAnalysis7/readme.md

 - use a different ratio of train test split
 - use the transformation on numerical columns which align it more towards a normal distribution

-### Get the data

-We are using the `marketing_customer_analysis.csv` file.

 ### Dealing with the data

-Already done in rounds 2 to 7.
+Already done in previous rounds.

-**Bonus**: Build a function, from round 2 and round 7, to clean and process the data.
+**Bonus**: Build a function to clean and process the data.

 ### Explore the data

-Done in the round 3.
+Already done.

 ### Modeling